 2. Adults have experience

 From the boardroom to the mailroom, the adults in your company have lived complex lives.
-Your eLearning needs to acknowledge and incorporate the importance of their experience.
+Your eLearning needs to acknowledge and incorporate the importance of their experiences.

 3. Adults need tailored eLearning